Quick Answer: What Does Home Insurance Cover?

 Coverage for additional living expenses: This type of coverage pays for temporary living expenses, such as hotel stays, if the homeowner’s house becomes uninhabitable as a result of damages caused by a peril that is covered by the insurance policy.
 This benefit is also commonly called Loss of Use coverage and typically reimburses up to 20% of the dwelling coverage amount, per Policygenius.

-Many homeowners significantly underestimate how much it would cost to rebuild their home from scratch.
-Dwelling coverage should reflect current construction costs in your area, not just the market value of your home — those two numbers can differ by tens of thousands of dollars, and getting that calculation wrong can leave you dangerously underinsured after a major loss,
+One critical point that catches many homeowners off guard: dwelling coverage should reflect current construction costs in your area, not the market value of your home.
+Those two numbers can differ by tens of thousands of dollars.
+Market value includes the land, which insurers don’t rebuild, while replacement cost reflects actual labor and materials.
+Getting that calculation wrong can leave a homeowner seriously underinsured after a major loss, according to the Insurance Information Institute.

 Advantages of Having Homeowner’s Insurance